nox771/i2c_t3/README.md

 * **basic_scanner** - this creates a Master device which will scan the address space and report all devices which ACK.
 It only scans the Wire bus.
 * **basic_master_mux** - this creates a Master device which can communicate using the Wire bus on two sets of pins, and change pins on-the-fly.
 This type of operation is useful when communicating with Slaves with fixed, common addresses (allowing one common-address Slave on each set of pins).
 * **basic_interrupt** - this creates a Master device which is setup to periodically read/write from a Slave device using a timer interrupt.
+* **basic_echo** - this creates a device which listens on Wire1 and then echos that incoming data out on Wire.
+It demonstrates non-blocking nested Wire calls (calling Wire inside Wire1 ISR).
 * **advanced_master** - this creates a Master device which is setup to talk to the Slave device given in the **advanced_slave** sketch.
 It adds a protocol layer on-top of basic I2C communication and has a series of more complex tests.
 * **advanced_slave** - this creates a Slave device which responds to the **advanced_master** sketch.
 It responds to a protocol layer on-top of basic I2C communication.
 * **advanced_scanner** - this creates a Master device which will scan the address space and report all devices which ACK.
 It scans all existing I2C buses.